Hanna-Hinn/TAP-practices/README.md

 # TAP-practices
 This Repository is made to store all the projects and practices received while training with TAP

+#Branches
+**Github-Practice